 Contact a Virginia Injury Attorney

-If you or a family member have sustained injuries in a crash caused by another party, call a Virginia car accident attorney to discuss what legal recourse you may have for your pain and loss.
+If you or a family member have sustained injuries in a crash caused by another party, call a car accident attorney in Virginia Beach to discuss what legal recourse you may have for your pain and loss.
 Under Virginia law, victims who are injured due to the actions of another person are entitled to financial compensation for medical expenses, loss of income, pain, emotional distress, and other losses they may have suffered due to those injuries.
-Contact Shapiro, Appleton & Washburn to schedule a free and confidential consultation.
+Contact Shapiro, Washburn & Sharp to schedule a free and confidential consultation.